soniya981/IDA_SQL_Project/README.md

 # Understanding IDA Funding: Insights from SQL Analysis

 ## Exploring IDA Funding with SQL
 When countries don’t have enough resources to fund public services and infrastructure on their own, organizations like IDA step in to help.
-IDA provides low-interest loans and grants so countries can invest in things like education, health, energy, and infrastructure.
+IDA provides low-interest loans so countries can invest in things like education, health, energy and infrastructure.
-In this project, I used SQL to explore IDA financial data and understand where the money goes, how much is being used, and where problems might exist.
+In this project, I used SQL to explore IDA financial data and understand where the money goes, how much is being used and where problems might exist.

 ## The Data
 I worked with the most recent IDA Statement of Credits and Grants dataset, which has about 10,400 rows and 30 columns.
-Each row represents a loan or grant, along with details like the country, project name, amount approved, amount disbursed, amount still owed, service charge rate, and region.
+Each row represents a loan, along with details like the country, project name, amount approved, amount disbursed, amount still owed, service charge rate and region.
 After getting familiar with the data, I started asking questions that move from big picture to specific risks.
 - **Dataset Link:** (https://financesone.worldbank.org/ida-statement-of-credits-grants-and-guarantees-latest-available-snapshot/DS00001)